About Us

 Transportation

-We live roughly 1.3 miles from campus.
-On weekdays, our 15-passenger van travels between ET and MIT 5 times a day (twice in the morning, twice in the afternoon and once in the evening).
-There are also a few runs on the weekends.
+We live roughly 2 miles from campus.
+On weekdays, our 15-passenger van travels between ET and MIT several times each weekday and at least once a day on weekends.
 In addition, MIT operates a Saferide shuttle in the evenings, which stops at ET (along with many other FSILGs).
 The journey between MIT and ET is a pleasant 10-minute van ride, 15-minute bike ride or 40-minute walk.

 Joining ET

 ET has a rush process similar to many other FSILGs.
-During Rush Week, we hold many fun events (see here for a full schedule), which help us get to know prospective members.
-During the course of Rush, we invite many participants to consider joining the house.
+During rush week, we hold fun events (like the ones in our most recent schedule) to help us get to know prospective members.
+Throughout rush, we invite many people to consider joining the house.
+Undergrads, grads, MEngs, and exchange students are all welcome!
+See our Live Here! page for more information.